Organic Eprints frontpage

-Krömker, Volker and Volling, Otto (2007) Therapeutisches Eutergesundheitsmanagement in Milchviehbetrieben des ökologischen Landbaus [Therapeutical udder health management aspects in organic dairy farms].
-Paper presented at Zwischen Tradition und Globalisierung - 9.
+Krömker, Volker and Volling, Otto (2007) Therapeutisches Eutergesundheitsmanagement in Milchviehbetrieben des ökologischen Landbaus.
+[Therapeutical udder health management aspects in organic dairy farms.]
+Paper at: Zwischen Tradition und Globalisierung - 9.
 Wissenschaftstagung Ökologischer Landbau, Universität Hohenheim, Stuttgart, Deutschland, 20.-23.03.2007.

 Summary